sairis-ai/help-center/docs/admin/Courses/108-working-with-knowledge.md

 - **Avoid redundant or conflicting sources** to prevent inaccurate retrieval.

 ### **2. Enable RAG Selectively**
-- **Allow AI to search only necessary files** '97too much data can lead to irrelevant results.
+- **Allow AI to search only necessary files**-too much data can lead to irrelevant results.
 - **Restrict access to confidential knowledge** when needed.
 - **Regularly audit which sources are AI-searchable** to maintain relevance.